Local Zeta Functions for Non-degenerate Laurent Polynomials Over p-adic Fields: Introduction

 \section{Introduction}

-In this article, we study local zeta functions for non-degenerate Laurent polynomials (in two variables) with respect to its Newton polytope at infinity over $p$-adic fields.
-By using toroidal compactifications, we show the existence of a meromorphic continuation for these zeta functions as rational functions of $q^{-s}$.
-In contrast with classical Igusa's zeta functions, the meromorphic continuation\ of zeta functions for Laurent polynomials have poles with positive and negative real parts.
-We also extend Igusa's stationary phase method to oscillatory integrals (and exponential sums) depending on a $p$-adic parameter to the case of Laurent polynomials in two variables.
-Here a new and interesting phenomenon occurs, the oscillatory integrals admit two different types of asymptotic expansions: one when the $p$-adic absolute value of the parameter tends to infinity and other when the $p$-adic absolute value of the parameter tends to zero.
-There are another important differences with the classical case initially studied by Varchenko in the Archimedean setting, see e.g. \cite{D3}, \cite{D-H}, \cite{D-Sp}, \cite{L-M}, \cite{Var1}, \cite{V-Z}, \cite{Z1}, \cite{Z2}.
-The first one is that the convergence of the integral defining the local zeta function is not a straight forward matter due to presence of `denominators.'
-The second one is that Newton polygon at origin is not involved here at all, while it plays an important role in the study of local zeta functions for non-degenerate polynomials in the variables $\left( x_{1},x_{2}\right) $.
+The local zeta functions for non-degenerate polynomials (or more generally for non-degenerate analytic functions) have been studied quite extensively.
+Initially these functions were studied by Varchenko in the Archimedean case, later Denef studied them in the non-Archimedean case, see e.g. \cite{AVG}, \cite{D3}, \cite{D-H}, \cite{D-Sp}, \cite{L-M}, \cite{Var1}, \cite{V-Z}, \cite{Z1}, \cite{Z2}, among others.
+In this article, we study local zeta functions attached to Laurent polynomials over $p$-adic fields, which are weakly non-degenerate with respect to their Newton polytopes at infinity, see Definition \ref{nondegerate}.
+This notion of non-degeneracy is weaker than the standard non-degeneracy condition of Khovanskii, see Definition \ref{classical} and Example \ref{Example1}.
+By using a variation of to\-ric resolution of singularities, we show the existence of a meromorphic continuation for these zeta functions as rational functions of $q^{-s}$, see Theorem \ref{Th1}.
+We also extend Igusa's stationary phase method for oscillatory integrals (and certain exponential sums) depending on a $p$-adic parameter to the case of Laurent polynomials, see Theorem \ref{Th2}.
+Here, a new and interesting phenomenon occurs: there are two different asymptotic expansions for $p$-adic oscillatory integrals, one when the absolute value of the parameter approaches infinity, the other when the absolute value of the parameter approaches zero.
+These two asymptotic expansions are controlled by the poles of twisted local zeta functions.

-We now discuss in detail our motivations and results.
-In \cite{A-S1} -\cite{A-S2} Adolphson and Sperber and in \cite{D-L}\ Denef and Loeser \ provided sharp estimates for exponential sums of type $\sum_{x\in V\left( \mathbb{F}_{q}\right) }\psi(f(x))$ with $V\left( \mathbb{F}_{q}\right) =(\mathbb{F}_{q}^{\times})^{r}\times\mathbb{F}_{q}^{n-r}$, and $f\in \mathbb{F}_{q}[x_{1},\cdots,x_{n},x_{1}^{-1},\cdots,x_{n}^{-1}]$ a Laurent polynomial which is non-degenerate with respect to its Newton polytope at infinity.
-Our first motivation was to study the asymptotic behavior of these exponential sums in a $p$-adic setting, or more generally $p$-adic oscillatory integrals attached to Laurent polynomials in two variables which are non-degenerate with respect to its Newton polytope at infinity, see Definition \ref{nondegerate} and \cite{KH1}-\cite{KH2}.
-The results presented here constitutes an extension of Igusa's method for estimating exponential sums mod $p^{m}$, see \cite{I1}-\cite{I2} and \cite{D0}, to the case of non-degenerate Laurent polynomials in two variables.
-The simplest type of a such exponential sum is